factorio

 4 3 0

-The ‘enable threshold’ column is what is inserted into the row SUBTRACT HAND SIZES arithmetic combinators with the expression [*each] - $x.
+The ‘Enable threshold’ column is what’s inserted into the SUBTRACT HAND SIZES row of arithmetic combinators, with the expression [*each] - $x.

-Here we can see an example perfect wagon load:
+Here, we can see a perfect example of a wagon load:

 Exact wagon